Quantum games and synchronicity: Synchronicity

 We now consider a \emph{sharing} map, defined as follows.
 This map features in the definition of synchronicity, and will also allow us to introduce the notion of classical dimension.

 \begin{defn}[Sharing] The \emph{sharing map of a quantum set} $X$ is the Frobenius map of \eqref{eq:frob} given by \ctikzfig{frob} \end{defn}

 It may seem unnecessary to give a new name to the Frobenius map, but it makes some of our statements more operationally accessible.
 It also leaves room for different sharing maps to be used in the definition of synchronicity -- for instance, we could introduce a twist into the sharing map, and define synchronicity that way, with many of the same properties.
-We will elaborate on this in future work.

 In the classical case, the sharing map is the projection onto the diagonal (or ``shared'') questions $\ket x\otimes \ket x$, which is the reason for calling it sharing.

 We will often work with the thick wire $X\otimes \op X$ (and $A\otimes \op A$).
 It will be convenient to have a shorthand notation for sharing, using thick wires.